What is peer support?

 Anyone affected by a stem cell transplant can apply – this includes people before and after a transplant.
 You can apply or be referred by a member of the Patient Services team.

 There’s a lot of research that shows how peer support can help the person receiving it to improve their coping skills, offer reassurance and a sense of normality to what can feel like a scary place.

 Peer support can also reduce isolation, increase information sharing and ensure a better understanding of the experience and what to expect in the future.
 This has been shown to help with managing emotional distress, and can make adjusting to the experience of a transplant easier.

 Peer support can also increase people’s confidence in talking to their transplant team, and sharing information.
 Research has shown that a peer support volunteer can also act as an important additional member of a person’s transplant team, helping them to prepare for what’s ahead with the combination of lived experience and facts and information from their medical team.

 How does it feel for the volunteers offering the support?

-We very carefully selected eight Anthony Nolan volunteers to take part in this programme.
-Each person has received extensive training from us about the best way they can use their personal experience to benefit others whilst maintaining confidentiality and protecting themselves and the person seeking help.
+We very carefully selected our Anthony Nolan volunteers to take part in this programme.
+Each person has received extensive training from us about the best way they can use their personal experience to benefit others while maintaining confidentiality and protecting themselves and the person seeking help.